SodiumZH/NFF-Girls/unused/docs_api_en.md

-   allowAllStatesExceptWait(); // Can use under any AI states except wait allowState(BefriendedAIState state); // Add a state to the allowed list disallowState(BefrinededAIState state); // Remove a state from the allowed list disallowAllowStates();	// Remove all AI states.
-Call this before reset AIState filter if the class is inheriting other Befriended (Target) Goal class instead of the raw BefriendedGoal or BefriendedTargetGoal.
+   allowAllStatesExceptWait(); // Can use under any AI states except wait allowState(BefriendedAIState state); // Add a state to the allowed list disallowState(BefrinededAIState state); // Remove a state from the allowed list disallowAllStates();	// Remove all AI states.
+Call this before resetting AIState filter if the class is inheriting other Befriended (Target) Goal class instead of the raw BefriendedGoal or BefriendedTargetGoal.
    ```